Đorđe Balašević: Early life

-Musical career
+Career

 Early career: Žetva and Rani Mraz

 After Balašević joined the group, Žetva recorded a humorous tango-oriented hit single "U razdeljak te ljubim" (I Lay a Kiss on Your Parting), which was sold in more than 180,000 copies.

 In 1978, he left Žetva and, together with Verica Todorović, formed the band Rani Mraz.
 The band had its debut at the 1978 music festival in Opatija with the song "Moja prva ljubav" (My First Love).
 During 1978, former Suncokret members Biljana Krstić and Bora Đorđević joined the band (forming the most famous Rani Mraz lineup), and together they recorded "Računajte na nas" (Count on Us), written by Balašević, a song which celebrated the youth's adoption of the communist revolution.
 The song became popular with both the communist authorities and the people, becoming an anthem of the Yugoslav youth.
 After just a few months of cooperation, Verica Todorović and Bora Đorđević left the band (Đorđević forming his famous hard rock band Riblja Čorba).
 Biljana Krstić and Balašević then recorded Rani Mraz's first album Mojoj mami umesto maturske slike u izlogu (To my Mom instead of Prom Photo in the Shop-Window) with the help of studio musicians.

 At the 1979 Split Festival, Balašević won the first prize with the single "Panonski mornar" (Pannonian Sailor).
 A few months later, Rani Mraz sold out Belgrade's Dom Sindikata Hall eight times in a row.
 In 1980, Balašević served in the Yugoslav People's Army in Zagreb and Požarevac, where he had a role in the TV show Vojnici (Soldiers), but also found time to write song "Zbog tebe" (Because of You) for Zdravko Čolić and lyrics for several songs recorded on Srebrna krila album Ja sam samo jedan od mnogih s gitarom (I'm only One of Many with a Guitar).

 By the end of 1980, Balašević and Krstić released their second and final album under the name Rani Mraz, with a symbolic title Odlazi cirkus (The Circus Is Leaving).
 The album reaffirmed Balašević's status and delivered several hit songs, one of them being "Priča o Vasi Ladačkom" (Story of Vasa Ladački) which went on to become one of Balašević's signature songs.
 However, Rani Mraz officially dissolved after that.